Coral Sea Reserves Ramsar Site: Flora and fauna

-Several of the site’s 24 islets provide undisturbed sandy beach habitat for nesting green turtles, as well as forest and shrubland supporting breeding populations of terns and other seabirds.
+Several of the site’s 24 islets provide undisturbed sandy beach habitat for nesting green sea turtles and habitat for hawksbill sea turtles, as well as forest and shrubland that support breeding populations of terns and other seabirds.
 Its coral reefs support a distinct community of marine benthic plants and animals, a diverse decapod crustacean and hydroid fauna, and feeding habitat for migratory shorebirds and seabirds.
 Seaweed communities are also important.
 There are no known native terrestrial mammals within the Reserves; introduced black rats were present on South West Coringa Islet for many years, but were eliminated by 1991 after an eradication program.

 Birds

-The only breeding landbirds in the site are the purple swamphen and buff-banded rail.
+There are three non-colonial waterbirds that breed at the site, the eastern reef egret, Western swamphen and buff-banded rail.
 Among the 14 species of seabird recorded as breeding in the site are the lesser frigatebird, great frigatebird, red-footed booby, brown booby, masked booby, black noddy and red-tailed tropicbird.

 Access and usage

 The large number of shipwrecks within the area give it marine archaeological significance.
 There is no resident human population; the site is used principally for nature conservation and scientific research.
 The reserves are internationally renowned for diving, snorkeling and bird watching.
 Access by commercial tour groups is regulated and limited, though there is some visitation by private yachts.